ValeriiVasin/backbone-subview/README.md

 });
 ```

-Using `bubbleEvents` allows you to listen to child events without extra pain.
+`bubbleEvents` allows to listen to child events without extra pain.
 Child events will be automatically proxied to any parent view that requests them, like DOM events.

-It allows you from global event bus and makes views more isolated.
+Global event bus is not needed for in-component communication and views are more isolated.

 **Notice:** Bubble events handlers will be automatically bound to `this` as usual Backbone events handlers.

-**Notice:** You should create all your subviews with `this.initSubview()`, otherwise child/parent channel will be lost and communication will not be possible.
+**Notice:** All subviews should be created with `this.initSubview()`, otherwise child/parent channel will be lost and communication will not be possible.

 **Best practices**

-* It is better to prefix all your view events with the `View` namespace.
+* It is better to prefix all view events with the `View` namespace.
 It helps to understand from what nested subview the event is coming.
 * It is better to use object for the payload.
 This will allow to extend payload without any issues in the future.

 ## destroySubviews([Backbone.View|Array(Backbone.View)])
-You could manually destroy all instantiated subviews:
+Destroy all instantiated subviews:

 ```js
 this.destroySubviews();